datavis-tech/reactive-property/README.md

 });
 ```

+## Future Plans

+This library is "complete" and fully functional as-is.
+Aside from bugs or edge cases that come up, no new features will be added to this library.
+This library is designed to be the foundation of larger systems, and additional functionality should arise by composing this library with other code.

-I hope you enjoy this library!
+I hope you enjoy and benefit from this project!
 Feel free to open GitHub issues if you have any questions, comments or suggestions.